LivePersonInc/knowledge-center-archive/_release/December 2019/week-of-december-9th.md

 </div>

 Whenever an agent changes status on LiveEngage from Online to Away/Back soon, LiveEngage UI displayed the newly updated status to the agent, without validating that all of the backend systems are aware of the status change.

-For this reason, Messaging accounts could experience a discrepancy between the status displayed to the user on LiveEngage (e.g - Agent displayed as Away), while in realtime, the agent kept getting incoming messaging conversations (since the internal backend server consider the agent to be Online).
+For this reason, messaging accounts could experience a discrepancy between the status displayed to the user on LiveEngage (e.g - Agent displayed as Away), while in realtime, the agent kept getting incoming messaging conversations (since the internal backend server considered the agent to be Online).

-This bug has been fixed, and now whenever the agent changes status through LiveEngage system to Away/Back soon, any incoming Messaging conversation will be rejected.
+This bug has been fixed, and now whenever the agent changes status through LiveEngage to Away/Back soon, any incoming Messaging conversation will be rejected.

 ## Online agents are not getting new incoming messaging conversations
-**(Hotfixes for LEUI 1.3)**
 ### Type:Bug fix

 <div class="tablecontainer">